inorbit-ai/inorbit-connector-python/README.md

 There are two ways for installing the connector Python package.

-1. From PyPi: `pip install inorbit-connector-python`
+1. From PyPi: `pip install inorbit-connector`

 2. From source: clone the repository and install the dependencies: